RD Calculator - Calculate Recurring Deposit Maturity Online RD Calculator

 RD Calculator - Guide to Recurring Deposits

-A Recurring Deposit (RD) is a savings instrument offered by banks and post offices where you deposit a fixed amount every month for a set period.
-At maturity, you receive the total amount deposited along with compounded interest.
-RD is ideal for salaried individuals who want to build savings gradually.
+A Recurring Deposit (RD) calculator is a free online tool that helps you estimate the maturity amount and total interest earned on your recurring deposit.
+An RD is a savings instrument offered by banks and post offices where you deposit a fixed amount every month for a predetermined period.
+At maturity, you receive all your deposits plus compounded interest — making it one of the safest and most disciplined savings options for salaried individuals and small savers.

-• Flexible Tenure: Choose tenure from 6 months to 10 years based on your financial goal.
+• Flexible Tenure: Choose any tenure from 1 year to 30 years.

 Maturity = P × [(1 + r/n)(n×t) − 1] / [1 − (1 + r/n)−1/n×(1/12)]